It’s tough not to love Halloween.

 It’s the one time during the year where people can morph into other humans, creatures, or inanimate objects.
 It’s the American tradition that prevents us from taking ourselves too seriously.
 And we love it for that very reason.

 Now, translate that into the office atmosphere.
-On the one hand, Halloween is a perfect way to incorporate light-hearted fun into the workplace.
+On the one hand, Halloween in the office is a perfect way to incorporate light-hearted fun into the workplace.
 Employees can step out of their shell and share laughs with coworkers.

-On the other hand, Halloween is still a work day.
-It’s difficult enough keeping people concentrated on days like Valentine’s Day or St. Patrick’s Day; throw in the mayhem of Lady Gaga and Ninja Turtle costumes and the ability to keep employees on task becomes…impossible.
+On the other hand, Halloween is usually still a work day.
+It’s difficult enough keeping people concentrated on days like Valentine’s Day or St. Patrick’s Day; throw in the mayhem of Lady Gaga and Ninja Turtle costumes and the ability to keep employees on task becomes … impossible.

 So here are a few frightful things to be mindful of while celebrating Halloween in the office.
-HR – Beware!
+HR leaders — beware!

 Eek!
 This is an absolute horror for everyone involved.